 With the EU recently banning the use of some neonicotinoids due to their suspected effect on honeybee heath, calls are increasing in the United States for a similar regulatory response.
 However, scientific experiments under lab conditions have suggested conflicting results regarding whether and how honeybees are exposed to the pesticide in regular field conditions.

 Some researchers suggest that under typical crop conditions, bees are not exposed to high enough doses of neonicotinoids to cause health concerns.
 According to research conducted by Dr. Gus Lorenzo from University of Arkansas, neonicotinoids are not expressed in the reproductive part of corn, soy, or cotton plants in high enough levels to harm honey bee health (Lorenzo 2014).
 In fact, no neonicotinoids were detected in cotton and soy flowers.
 He therefore concludes that neonicotinoid seed treatments are not harmful to bees in terms of exposure to contaminated nectar and pollen.
 Using 2 groups of 8 honeybee colonies, Faucon et al. demonstrate that bees’ chronic exposure during the spring and summer to crops treated by neonicotinoids at the highest recommended rate does not affect the mortality of overwinterized colonies (Faucon et al. 2005, Cutler and Scott-Dupree 2007).
-The United Kingdom Department of Environment, Food and Rural Affairs compiled evidence on neonicotinoid exposure to honey bees and concluded that findings suggest that neonicotinoids do not harm bees under normal circumstances and that laboratory studies on the sub-lethal level of neonicotinoids created extreme situations that are not applicable to real world conditions (United Kingdom Department of Environment, Food and Rural Affairs 2013).
+The United Kingdom Department of Environment, Food and Rural Affairs compiled evidence on neonicotinoid exposure to honey bees and concluded that neonicotinoids do not harm bees under normal circumstances and that laboratory studies on the sub-lethal level of neonicotinoids created extreme situations that are not applicable to real world conditions (United Kingdom Department of Environment, Food and Rural Affairs 2013).

 In contrast, many researchers and beekeepers argue that bees are exposed to neonicotinoids and that neonicotinoids have a negative impact on honeybee health.
 Using the liquid chromatography-tandem mass spectrometry (LC/MS-MS) analysis, Dr. Krupke has found that bees’ exposure to neonicotinoid compounds happen in several ways throughout the foraging period, especially during the planting season of treated maize (Krupke, 2012).
-Dr. Greg Hunt from Purdue University finds an extremely high concentration of Clothiandin and Thiamethoxam in talc, which is a seed treater that helps with seed flow during planting with an air seeder and improves seed spacing.
+Dr. Greg Hunt finds an extremely high concentration of Clothiandin and Thiamethoxam in talc, which is a seed treater that helps with seed flow during planting with an air seeder and improves seed spacing.
 A gram of talc containing 1.0% Clothianidin could theoretically kill a million bees if they ingest it, and could threaten about half as many bees if they come into contact with the dust (Laurino et al. 2011; Tremolada et al.2010).
 He thus concludes that bees may be exposed to a sub-lethal level of pesticides throughout the growing season even though the greatest danger occurs during planting.
 The popular adoption of neonicotinoid seed treatments which are persistent in plants makes it very difficult for bees to avoid exposure to these toxic chemicals.
 A controversial study by Dr. Chensheng Lu from Harvard University suggests that even sub-lethal exposure to neonicotinoids would impair honey bee winterization and thus lead to colony loss (Lu, et al. 2014).
 Even though Lu claimed that he had replicated CCD, there was not any support from prominent entomologists.
-Instead, several entomologists have argued that his sample size was too small to reach a conclusion and that he might have killed the bees himself by overdosing in a cold winter (Entine 2014, Helman 2013).
+Instead, several entomologists have argued that his sample size was too small to reach a conclusion and that he might have killed the bees himself by overdosing them in a cold winter (Entine 2014, Helman 2013).